ceriph/mattcoin/README.md

 # Mattcoin

-A simple blockhain for demo
+A simple blockchain demo for a bit of fun

 ## Development server